Yet another fast variant of Newton's method for nonconvex optimization

 In the nonconvex case, the Hessian may be indefinite and it is well-known that negative curvature can be exploited to ensure progress towards second-order points.
 Mixing gradient-related (possibly Newton) and negative curvature directions has long been considered and can be traced back to \cite{McCo77}, which initiated a line of work using curvilinear search to find a step combining both types of directions.
 The length of the step is typically tuned using an Armijo-like condition \cite{McCo77,Gold80,MoreSore79}.
 Improvements were subsequently proposed by incorporating the curvilinear step in a nonmonotone algorithm \cite{FerrLuciRoma96}, allowing the resolution of large-scale problems \cite{LuciRochRoma98} or by choosing between the two steps based on model decrease \cite{GoulLuciRomaToin00}.
 Alternatively, negative curvature has also been used to regularize the Hessian matrix, yielding the famous Goldfeld-Quandt-Trotter (GQT) method \cite{GoldQuanTrot66}.
 Unfortunately, this method also involves more complex computation to find the step and has the same global convergence rate as first-order algorithms \cite{UedaYama14}.
+The negative curvature regularization was also the subject of the more recent paper \cite{BiginMartinez17}, in which various Newton steps are tried at each iteration in order to ensure the optimal ARC \cite{CartGoulToin11,CartGoulToin11d} global rate of convergence.